-Tamhane (I) Having an overall knowledge management strategy Mean Ctd Emer 95% Confidence Interval Difference (I-J) Sta.
-Error 51g.
-Lower Bound Upper Bound Yes, a sub-strategy of an independent area No ,215 .064 .003 .06 .37 No ,385 .041 0.000 .29 .48 Yes, it is part of the corporate strategy Yes, a sub- strategy of an independent area ,170 .067 .036 .01 .33
+Tamhane (I) Having an overal ll knowledge Mean C41 E G: - 95% Confidence Interval management strategy Difference (I- J) Std.
+Error Sig.
+Lower Bound Upper Bound Yes, a sub-strategy of an independent area No 0.215 0.064 0.003 0.06 0.37 No 0.385 0.041 0.000 0.29 0.48 Yes, it is part of the corporate strategy Yes, a sub- strategy of an independent area 0.170 0.067 0.036 0.01 0.33

-Table 32.
+Table 33.
 Knowledge management strategy - information source (Tamhane)

 Result of the Tamhane analysis (dependent variable: info need - I turn to my colleague) shows that in case of all groups, the difference between the averages is significant, i.e. for those who do not have knowledge management strategy it is significantly less common to turn to a colleague for gathering information.
+The results underscore the importance of integrating knowledge management strategies into the corporate framework to enhance collaborative information seeking among employees.
+Adopting a strategic approach to knowledge management can contribute to building a more informed, engaged, and collaborative workforce.